flyingcircusio/fc-nixos/doc/src/mysql.md

 sudo -u mysql mysql
 ```

-The MySQL server can be accessed from other machines in the same project on the
+The MySQL server can be accessed from other machines in the same resource group on the
 default port 3306.

 ## Slow Log